LearnFL/proj-web-express-blog/README.md

 # Simple Blog

 #### Process
-Built using NodeJS, ExpresJS, MOngoDB Atlas, Mongoose.
+Built using NodeJS, ExpresJS, MongoDB Atlas, Mongoose.

 #### Details Matter
 First letter in the title and the first letter of the first word in post will be capotilized automatically.